Team1690/PC-Docs/README.md

  - Install wsl with `wsl --install`
  - Download newest Fedora Remix WSL release by pressing the .msixbundle file in the Assets [here](https://github.com/WhitewaterFoundry/Fedora-Remix-for-WSL/releases)
  - Once the file is downloaded run the file and let the installer run
- - In the new **fedora** shell that opened enter your user name and password for the fedora account mkae the password memorable because you will write it alot
+ - In the new **fedora** shell that opened enter your user name and password for the fedora account make the password memorable because you will write it alot
  - In a **fedora** shell change the wsl config by running the command below.
 After that enter your password.
 Every command that uses `sudo` will request a password, `sudo` means you want to run the command with elevated permissions. **when writing the password the letters aren't shown**
    - `printf '[interop]\nappendWindowsPath = false' | sudo tee -a /etc/wsl.conf` (This appends the string to a file that needs elevated permissions to be written to)
  - Close all fedora terminal windows